 - Links are made with our PSHE curriculum, with a specific focus like ‘Anti Bullying’ week.

 - Our children are taught RE for 2 hours per week, our new curriculum has a strong focus on children relating examples of Christ’s teaching to their life.
 Children freely express their feelings and views and any extreme views are challenged.
 In Year 6 for example Justice is taught as a specific topic.

 - In our foundation subjects and through our reading spine, Britain’s place historically and geographically is taught.

 - Democracy is very much in action with our elected class councillors sitting on a school council.
-Before meetings they canvas the views of their peers and have real influence on school decision making and fund raising.
+Before meetings they canvass the views of their peers and have real influence on school decision making and fund raising.
 Classes even run fundraising stalls at the school fetes.